williamstome/williamstome.github.io.raw/_posts/2017-03-23-kong-is-dead.md

 students do on occasion leave their natural laboratorial habitat.<br/>
 <a name="myfootnote3">3</a>: *Bonus footnote* (this footnote did not
-originally appear in my dissertation, and is provided to you, free of charge, as a token of my appreciation) Cf. [Glum, Holmes, Lotz, Robinson, Weaver, and Williams 2017](https://www.youtube.com/watch?v=NVCjSDVUY1M)<br/>
+originally appear in my dissertation, and is provided to you, free of charge, as a token of my appreciation) Cf. [Andrus, Glum, Holmes, Lotz, Robinson, Weaver, and Williams 2017](https://www.youtube.com/watch?v=NVCjSDVUY1M)<br/>